Allison Guth

-Allison Guth (born 1981 or 1982) is the coach of the Loyola Ramblers women's basketball team since 2022.
-For her basketball experience, Guth and Buffalo Grove High School won their first girls basketball title in 2000 as part of the Illinois High School Association.
+Allison Guth (born 1982) was recently the head coach of the Loyola Ramblers women's basketball team, a position she held from 2022 until 2026.
+She now serves as Northwestern Wildcats women's basketball's chief of staff.

+Guth and Buffalo Grove High School won their first girls basketball title in 2000 as part of the Illinois High School Association.
 As a member of the Illinois Fighting Illini women's basketball team, Guth played in the first round of the 2003 Big Ten women's basketball tournament.
 After joining Coca-Cola in 2004, Guth worked as an assistant coach between 2004 and 2015.
 Some of these university included the University of Missouri and Northwestern University.

-As the coach of the Yale Bulldogs women's basketball from 2015 to 2022, Guth and her team reached the semifinals of the Ivy League women's basketball tournament twice.
-They became "the first Ivy League women's team to win a national postseason tournament" at the 2018 Women's Basketball Invitational.
+As the coach of the Yale Bulldogs women's basketball from 2015 to 2022, They became "the first Ivy League women's team to win a national postseason tournament" at the 2018 Women's Basketball Invitational.
 Upon leaving Yale, Guth had 99 wins and 74 losses.
-With Loyola, her team competed in the first round of the 2023 Atlantic 10 women's basketball tournament.
+During her time at Loyola, the team reached the Super 16 during the 2026 Women's National Invitation Tournament.
+Guth had 50 wins and 75 losses before she left that year.

 Early life and education

 Guth was born in the early 1980s and is from Arlington Heights, Illinois.
 She grew up with two siblings and played on her dad's basketball teams.
 After becoming an elementary school basketball player, Guth was on the basketball and golf teams at Buffalo Grove High School.

+For her post-secondary education, Guth studied business marketing at the University of Illinois.
+While there, Guth joined the golf team in 2000.

+Career

 While at Buffalo Grove, Guth and her team won the 1999 Schaumburg regional golf event.
-The following year, Guth and Buffalo Grove won the Class AA division in girls basketball.
-With the 2000 win, it was the first time Buffalo Grove won an Illinois High School Association title in girls basketball.
+Guth and Buffalo Grove won the Class AA division in girls basketball the following year.
+With their 2000 win, it was the first time Buffalo Grove won an Illinois High School Association title in girls basketball.
 Outside of sports, she was on the student council while at Buffalo Grove.

-For her post-secondary education, Guth began studying business marketing at the University of Illinois.
-With Illinois, Guth joined their golf team in 2000.
 While playing basketball, Guth became a redshirt after a knee injury.
-In 2001, Guth joined the Illinois Fighting Illini women's basketball team.
+Guth joined the Illinois Fighting Illini women's basketball team in 2001.

 By January 2002, she played at Russian basketball games for Illinois.
 Guth was also ill with mononucleosis.
 The following year, her team played in the first round of the Big Ten women's basketball tournament.
 She remained with the Illinois basketball team until 2004.
 Guth also went to DePaul University and studied educational leadership.

-Career
+Guth was hired in April 2026 as Northwestern's Chief of Staff, under women's new head coach Carla Berube.